 Badwater Basin is the lowest point in the United States at 282 feet below sea level and is part of some expansive salt flats.
 So of course, you should add a stop at Badwater Basin to your itinerary.
 A visit here can be quick, just a short photo stop, or longer, depending on how much walking you do here.

 My visit to Badwater Basin was not like most.
 Hurricane Hilary had passed through the park three months earlier and the park was still dealing with the fallout.
 Yes there was some road and trail damage, but Badwater Basin was FILLED with water.
-Unbeknownst to us, this was not normal.
+Unbeknownst to us at the time, this was not normal.
 But I’m counting myself lucky because it was a once in a lifetime experience.

 Devil’s Golf Course